mnaberez/vwradio/reverse_engineering/vw_premium_5_delco/flash.md

 Notes:

- - The 16181209 (16-pin SOIC package near the L9673D) must be temporarily
-   desoldered during flash programming.
+ - The 16-pin SOIC chip near the L9637D, which is marked as Delco 16181209 or as Philips HEF40106BT, must be temporarily desoldered during flash programming.

  - VSS (GND) can also be obtained by clipping onto pin 8 of the TA2025P (16-pin DIP package).